 Check the installation instructions for required 1 in.
 (25mm) clearances (air space) to combustibles when passing through ceilings, walls, roofs, enclosures, attic rafters, or other nearby combustible surfaces.
-See page 16, Figure 5.16.
+Figure 5.17 on page 17.
 Check the instructions below for maximum vertical rise of the venting system, and any maximum horizontal offset limitations.
-All offsets must fall within the set parameters of the vent graph (Figure 5.2) located on page 11.
+All offsets must fall within the set parameters of the vent graph Figure 5.2 on page 11.

 NOTE: Maximum vertical rise allowable is 40 ft.
-(12m) Figure 5.11).
+(12m) Figure 5.11.